brianpos/UploadFIG/README.md

   --verbose                                                  Provide verbose diagnostic output while processing
                                                              (e.g. Filenames processed)
                                                              [default: False]
+  -otb, --outputTransactionBundle <filename>                 The filename to write a json transaction bundle to write all of the resources to (could be used in place of directly deploying the IG)
+  -ocb, --outputCollectionBundle <filename>                  The filename to write a json collection bundle to write all of the resources to (could be used in place of directly deploying the IG)
+                                                             (could be used in place of directly deploying the IG - has limitations noted below)
   -odf, --outputDependenciesFule <filename>                  Write the list of dependencies discovered in the IG into a json file for post-processing
   -reg, --externalRegistry <externalRegistry>                The URL of an external FHIR server to use for resolving resources not already on the destination server []
   -regh, --externalRegistryHeaders <headers>                 Additional headers to supply when connecting to the external FHIR server
-  -rego, --ExternalRegistryExportFile <filename>             The filename of a file to write the json bundle of downloaded registry resources to
+  -rego, --externalRegistryExportFile <filename>             The filename of a file to write the json bundle of downloaded registry resources
   -ets, --externalTerminologyServer <URL>                    The URL of an external FHIR terminology server to use for creating expansions (where not on an external registry)
   -etsh, --externalTerminologyServerHeaders <headers>        Additional headers to supply when connecting to the external FHIR terminology server
   -mes, --maxExpansionSize <number>                          The maximum number of codes to include in a ValueSet expansion